pcfx-devel/PC-FX_Programming_Notes/README.md

  5. This is not a modern machine.
 The PC-FX is a 32-bit processor with many opcodes which may execute in 1-2 cycles, but don't make assumptions.
-    - The CPU runs at roughly 21MHz, and many interfaces to other hardware (such as KRAM) are able to "block" writes/reads, potentially slowing down your program.
+   * The CPU runs at roughly 21MHz, and many interfaces to other hardware (such as KRAM) are able to "block" writes/reads, potentially slowing down your program.
 You will need to anticipate what is the best time to attempt reads/writes.
-    - Math is slow.
+   * Math can be slow.
 Multiplication is slow.
 Division is probably a LOT slower than you think.
-    - The processor does have floating point support, but stay away from it if you value your cycles.
+   * The processor does have floating point support, but stay away from it if you value your cycles.
 It's even slower than division.
-    - There is no 3D on the base PC-FX, and 3D support is not scheduled for implementation into the library as there are very few PC-FXGA boards which contain the 3D chip.
+   * There is no 3D on the base PC-FX, and 3D support is not scheduled for implementation into the library as there are very few PC-FXGA boards which contain the 3D chip.
 No emulators currently support 3D either.

 ## V810 CPU and the GNU Compiler